 Role of the educational institution in a residence permit process

-A foreign student from outside the EU or EEA coming to study at your educational institution requires a residence permit if the studies exceed 90 days.
+A foreign student from outside the EU or EEA coming to study at your educational institution is required to have a residence permit if the studies exceed 90 days.
 For shorter periods of study, the student may arrive in Finland with a visa or without a visa if he or she is exempted from the visa requirement.

-Granting of a residence permit for studies requires that the following conditions are met:
+Granting of a residence permit for studies requires that:

-- The studies lead to a degree or a vocational qualification or the student has reasonable grounds for other studies.
+- the student has been accepted to study at an educational institution that is not a higher education institution, provided that the studies lead to a degree or a vocational qualification or that the student has reasonable grounds for other studies;

-If the applicant is granted a residence permit, he or she gets a residence permit card.
-Residence permit cards cannot be sent electronically to the applicant.
+Applicants who are granted a residence permit will get a residence permit card.
 For students living abroad, the residence permit card is delivered to the Finnish mission that hands the card over to the applicant.

 Customer bulletins for students

 The Finnish Immigration Service has prepared customer bulletins in English for students who have received a study place in Finland.
-The educational institution can attach these bulletins to its letter of acceptance.
+The educational institution can provide a link to the instructions in their letter of acceptance.